mehulagg/gitlab/doc/raketasks/backup_restore.md

 ##### Using Google Cloud Storage

-To use Google Cloud Storage to save backups, you'll first have to create an access key from the Google console:
+To use Google Cloud Storage to save backups, you must first create an access key from the Google console:

 1. Go to the [Google storage settings page](https://console.cloud.google.com/storage/settings).